 There are a small number of occasions when flickering lights may be par for the course in a modern home.
 If you turn your cooling system on after a long period of inactivity, for example, the sudden surge of power may cause a brief moment of flickering.

-If, however, you find that your lights are flickering more and more often and that there’s no obvious cause of it, you can take it as a strong sign that your electrical wiring is either badly damaged or simply so worn down that it needs replacing.
+If, however, you find that your light fixture is flickering more and more often and that there’s no obvious cause of it, you can take it as a strong sign that your electrical wiring is either badly damaged or simply so worn down that it needs replacing.

 Blown Fuses and Tripped Breakers